 It’s Thrift Store Challenge time again!
 I found this old sad broken sunburst mirror that needed new life!
 I have been seeing beaded mirrors popping up at places like West Elm, Wayfair and Pottery Barn.

-They are great because you can get a lot beads in different sizes very inexpensively.
+They are great because you can get a lot of beads of different sizes very inexpensively.
 You could also use party beads like the ones they throw in Mardi Gras or just string your own.
 Just find the ones where the beads are closely strung together.
 Here’s how I made it!

-Beaded Sunburst Mirror
+Beaded Sunburst Mirror from Drab to Glam

 - Sunburst Metal Mirror